Zuzeek/blue-elephant/README.md

 The backend provides the following endpoints:

-- `GET /api/generate-name`: Generates a random name.
+- `GET /api/name`: Generates a random name.
-- `GET /api/generate-email`: Generates a random email address.
+- `GET /api/email`: Generates a random email address.
+- `GET /api/animnal`: Generates a random animal.
+- `GET /api/combo`: Generates a random words combo.

 You can use these endpoints in the frontend to fetch random names and emails.